Requirements Document Template

 A requirements document template is a set of questions given to stakeholders to assess business requirements.
 It assists the business analyst in understanding what the current systems and processes of the business are.
 Aside from data collection, a requirements document template can also be used for stakeholder engagement and collaboration.

-While these techniques might lead to more accurate definitions of the business requirements, they are also widely inefficient for business analysts to do on a regular basis.
-To truly make gathering requirements quick and painless, use a requirements document template and follow these three tips.
+While document analysis and prototyping might lead to more accurate definitions of business requirements, they are also widely inefficient for business analysts to do on a regular basis.
+To truly make requirements gathering quick and painless, use a requirements document template and follow these three tips:

 Ask the Right Questions the Right Way